ksu-cs-textbooks/cis526/content/00-forward/01-introduction.md

 ### Tutorials

 Additionally, I will be making a number of step-by-step tutorials working through a particular challenge related to the week’s content.
 The tutorials will often directly relate to some aspect of the week’s project, so there is some real value to working through them, especially if you are uncomfortable with the assignment requirements.
 I will offer help if you get stuck on a tutorial, just as I will for assignments.
 So don’t hesitate to ask.
 And, just like the readings, you can submit a tutorial as many times as you need.
-Each tutorial will offer automated feedback leetting you know if you've missed anything.
+Each tutorial will offer automated feedback letting you know if you've missed anything.

 ### Projects

 Throughout the semester we will be creating a web application for the Kansas CS for All website.
 This non-profit organization was created to support Kansas preK-12 teachers in bringing computer science education into our states' classrooms.
-I've chosen this project becuase it intersects with two domains you most likely are familiar with - the K-12 educational system, and computer science.
+I've chosen this project because it intersects with two domains you most likely are familiar with - the K-12 educational system, and computer science.
 Moreover, Professor Josh Weese, Russell Feldhausen, and myself are three of the core organizers of the Kansas CS for All organization, so there is a chance your solution could be adopted as the "official" web application.
 How would that be for a résumé piece?

 ### Office Hours